Differential diagnoses of anorexia nervosa

 The differential diagnoses of anorexia nervosa (AN) includes various types of medical and psychological conditions, which may be misdiagnosed as AN.
 In some cases, these conditions may be comorbid with AN because the misdiagnosis of AN is not uncommon.
 For example, a case of achalasia was misdiagnosed as AN and the patient spent two months confined to a psychiatric hospital.
 A reason for the differential diagnoses that surround AN arise mainly because, like other disorders, it is primarily, albeit defensively and adaptive for, the individual concerned.

 Anorexia Nervosa is a psychological disorder characterized by extremely reduced intake of food.
-People with anorexia nervosa have a low self-image and consider themselves overweight.
+People with anorexia nervosa tend to have a low self-image and an inaccurate perception of their body.

 Common behaviors and signs of someone with AN: